What causes multiple pregnancy?

 The advice for keeping healthy in pregnancy is similar whether you're expecting twins, triplets or just 1 baby.
 Eating a healthy, balanced diet, doing regular exercise and drinking lots of fluid will help.

-The Twins Trust have developed a care pathway that covers the level of care you should be offered from the time of your first hospital scan, in addition to the routine care that is offered to all women during pregnancy.
-Find out more.
+Twins Trust has developed a care pathway that describes the extra care you should be offered from the time of your first hospital scan, as well as the routine care that is offered to all women during pregnancy.

 More antenatal appointments

-If you are having an uncomplicated twin pregnancy where the babies each have their own placenta (dichorionic diamniotic), you will be offered ultrasound scans about every 4 weeks from 20 weeks of pregnancy.
+If you are having an uncomplicated twin pregnancy where the babies each have their own placenta (dichorionic diamniotic), you will have at least 8 antenatal appointments.
+At least 2 of these will be with a specialist doctor (obstetrician).
+You will also be offered ultrasound scans about every 4 weeks from 20 weeks of pregnancy.

 If you are having an uncomplicated twin pregnancy where the babies share a placenta (monochorionic diamniotic), your pregnancy will be monitored more closely.
-You will be offered scans every 2 weeks from 16 weeks of pregnancy
+You will have at least 11 antenatal appointments, 2 of which should be with an obstetrician.
+You will be offered scans every 2 weeks from 16 weeks of pregnancy.

 If you’re having triplets

-If you are having an uncomplicated triplet pregnancy where each baby has their own placenta (trichorionic triamniotic),you’ll be offered ultrasound scans every 4 weeks from 20 weeks.
+If you are having an uncomplicated triplet pregnancy where each baby has their own placenta (trichorionic triamniotic), you will have at least 9 antenatal appointments.
+At least 2 of these should be with a specialist doctor (obstetrician).
+You will also be offered ultrasound scans every 2 weeks from 24 weeks of pregnancy.

 If any of your babies share a placenta (dichorionic triamniotic or monochorionic triamniotic), your pregnancy will be monitored more closely.
-You will be offered a scan every 2 weeks from 16 weeks of pregnancy.
+You will have at least 11 antenatal appointments, 5 of which should be with an obstetrician.
+You will also be offered a scan every 2 weeks from 16 weeks of pregnancy.

 If you are having twins or triplets that share an amniotic sac